-Execution Mode Immediate and Sequence Syntax ENDACT=n Range n = 0: End of Pulse Generation Greater than 0.001 to Max.pos/2: End Area (end of pulse generation AN ID motor is within end area) Factory Setting 0 SAVEPRM & RESET Required to execute any changes made to the parameter value and to save in nonvolatile memory.
-Otherwise, the parameter value is reset to the last saved value at device power up.
-If no new parameter value was saved, then the value is set to the factory setting.
-Access READ and WRITE READ only in Sequences See Also DEND, MEND, OUTxxx (OUTEND), SIGxxx (SIGEND), PE Description If n is set to zero, the internal end status only references the end of pulse generation.
+Execution Mode Immediate and Sequence Syntax ENDACT=n Range n = 0: End of Pulse Generation Greater than 0.001 to Max.pos/2: End Area (end of pulse generation AND motor is within end area) Factory Setting 0 SAVEPRM & RESET Required to execute any changes made to the parameter value and to save in value is reset to the last saved value at device power up.
+If no new parametractory setting. - Access READ and WRITE READ only in Sequences See Also DEND, MEND, OUTXXX (OUTEND), SIGXXX (SIGEND), PE Description If n is set to zero, the internal end status only references the end of pulse generation.
 If n is set to nonzero, the internal end status references both the end of pulse generation and the end area.
 Set ENDACT to the END range that is "allowable PE (position error) absolute value."
 PE is the error between PC (commanded position) and PF (feedback position).
-Example) When setting "ENDACT=1," the system is determined as an internal END status when pulse output is completed and the PE is in "-1 <pe<1." "end="" (motion="" 109.<="" end)="" on="" page="" see="" signal"="" td=""></pe<1."> Example Command >ENDACT=0.01 ENDACT=0.001(0.01) >SAVEPRM (EEPROM has been written 21 times) Enter Y to proceed, other key to cancel. y Saving ParametersOK. >RESET Resetting system.
-CM10- Controller Module Software Version: .
-Copyright 2010 #Set the ENDACT #Device response #Save the parameter assignments #Device response #Establish the saved parameter values
+Example) When setting "ENDACT=1," the system is determined as an internal END status when pulse output is completed and the PE is in "-1 <pe<1." "end="" (motion="" 105.<="" end)="" on="" page="" see="" signal"="" td=""></pe<1."> Example Command >ENDACT=0.01 ENDACT=0.001(0.01) >SAVEPRM (EEPROM has been written 21 times) Enter Y to proceed, other key to cancel. y Saving ParametersOK. >RESET Resetting system.
+Description #Set the ENDACT #Device response #Save the parameter assignments #Device response #Establish the saved parameter values Controller Module Software Version: .
+Copyright 2010 ORIENTAL MOTOR CO., LTD.